starfruitcloud/digitwin/README.md

 ## Support

-> if dc-sdk can bring benefits to you, please support it ~
+> if dt-sdk can bring benefits to you, please support it ~

 <p>
 <a href="https://www.paypal.com/paypalme/cavencj" target="_blank">